Jakob Chychrun: Arizona Coyotes

-Due to the COVID–19 pandemic, the 2020–21 NHL season was shortened and it started in January.
+Due to the COVID-19 pandemic, the 2020–21 NHL season was shortened and it started in January.
 For the second straight season, Chychrun was named to the Coyotes opening night roster as a healthy player.
 Chychrun began the season strong, registering four multi-point games by February 22 to rank second in scoring among West Division defensemen with 13 points.
 By March 9, he had tallied his seventh goal of the season to rank third among NHL defensemen across the league.
 Later that month, he became the second youngest defenseman in Coyotes history to record 100 points with the team.
 On April 4, Chychrun scored his first career hat trick in a 3–2 overtime victory against the Anaheim Ducks.
 He thus became the third defenseman in NHL history to score all three of his team's goals with the third coming in overtime.
 After adding two assists the following game, Chychrun set a new single season, career-high in points with 27.
 Later in April, he led all NHL defensemen with 14 goals, one more than Darnell Nurse of the Edmonton Oilers.
 Chychrun finished the season leading all defensemen with 18 goals and tied for 10th in points in 56 games.
 He finished 10th in the James Norris Memorial Trophy voting, an award given to the league’s best defenseman.

 Ottawa Senators

-On March 1, 2023, the Coyotes traded Chychrun to the Ottawa Senators in exchange for a conditional first-round pick in the 2023 NHL Entry Draft, a conditional second-round pick in the 2024 NHL Entry Draft, and a second-round pick in the 2026 NHL Entry Draft.
+On March 1, 2023, the Coyotes traded Chychrun to the Ottawa Senators in exchange for a conditional first-round pick in the 2023 NHL entry draft, a conditional second-round pick in the 2024 NHL entry draft, and a second-round pick in the 2026 NHL entry draft.
+On March 25 in a game against the Tampa Bay Lightning, Chychrun was injured falling into the boards.
+Initially, it was thought he would miss only a couple of weeks, but ended up missing the rest of the season.
+In his first full year with the Senators, Chychrun scored 14 goals and 41 points, matching his career high.
+He played in all 82 games for Ottawa, leading all of the Senators' defensemen in scoring.